| Title: | Missing Data Imputation and Model Checking |

 A list that holds the current realization of the unknown parameters

-An object of unordered-categorical-class
+An object of unordered-categorical-class that contains

 the current realization of the latent classes